facing-dev/vue-facing-decorator/docs/readme.md

 [To discord https://discord.gg/4exxtFgkcz](https://discord.gg/4exxtFgkcz)

-# Documents translation wanted
+# Document translations wanted

-If you would like to help us to improve out documents, follow the steps:
+If you would like to help us to improve document translations, follow the steps:

 1. **Fork and clone this repo
 3. cd repo/docs